ChrisAbdo/IS373-Hexo/blog/source/_posts/virtualization.md

+---
+title: Virtualization
+---

+# Introduction to Virtualization

 Virtualization is the process of creating a virtual version of a system, such as hardware platforms, storage devices, and networks.
 It allows a single physical machine to run multiple operating systems (OSes) simultaneously by abstracting the hardware and resources.
 Let’s explore the three main types of virtualization—Full Virtualization, Paravirtualization, and Hardware-assisted Virtualization—with examples, graphs, and terminal snippets for each.

 1. Full Virtualization